developerfranky/serenade_scripts/README.md

 g branch | runs `git branch`
-g checkout | types `git checkout ` g checkout new | types `git checkout -b ` g merge in <%text%>  (can be called globally)| Merges in the branch you specify into your current branch.
-First it checks out the branch specified and pulls.
+g checkout | types `git checkout ` g checkout new | types `git checkout -b ` g merge in <%text%> | Merges in the branch you specify into your current branch.\*

+\*First it checks out the branch specified and pulls.
 Sample use: if you're on a branch called `staging` and you want to merge in a more recent branch called `testing` then the command `g merge in testing` will checkout `testing`, pull, checkout `staging`, and run `git merge testing`.